-If the Loan Loss Reserves are used in support of Purchased Affordable Housing through a Homeownership Program, such as offering mortgage lending or down-payment assistance, the Recipient must evidence a Commitment via a resolution of the Recipient's board of directors for the Homeownership Program collectively.
+If the Loan Loss Reserves are used in support of Purchased Affordable Housing through a Homeownership Program, such as offering mortgage lending or down-payment assistance, the Recipient must evidence a Project Commitment via a resolution of the Recipient's board of directors for the collective Homeownership Program.
 This process will be used in the event the Project is not owned/sponsored by a limited partnership, limited liability company, or other separate legal entity.
-For purpose of evidencing Project Commitment for Affordable Housing Homeownership Programs and achieving Project Completion, the Recipient's entire portfolio of Homeownership financed and/or supported with the CMF Award under a Homeownership Program will be deemed a Project.
+For purpose of evidencing Project Commitment for Affordable Housing Homeownership Programs, the Recipient's entire portfolio of Homeownership financed and/or supported with the CMF Award will be deemed a Homeownership Program.
+For purpose of evidencing Project Completion and Affordability Period monitoring, each CMF Unit of a Homeownership Program is considered a separate Project.

-All Housing under Purchase programs is supported by the CMF Loan Loss Reserves and are subject to all the standards and requirements of the CMF Program.
+All CMF Units which are supported by Loan Loss Reserves under the Homeownership Program are subject to all the standards and requirements of the CMF Program.
 Recipients are encouraged to form a separate reserve account restricted for the CMF-supported loans for ease of tracking.

-1.9 Must a Project Commitment be made to individual homeowners when financing for-sale Housing?
+1.9 Updated Must a Project Commitment be made to individual Homebuyers when financing for-sale Housing?

-No, a Recipient has the option to complete Project Commitment agreements directly with homeowners; however, the Recipient may also establish a Homeownership Program and issue a Project Commitment to finance the Purchase of Housing for Homeownership as a single Project.
+No. A Recipient has the option to complete Project Commitment agreements directly with homeowners; however, the Recipient may also establish a Homeownership Program and issue a Project Commitment to finance the Purchase of Housing for Homeownership.

-In this more common approach, the Homeownership Program is a Project for purposes of committing the CMF Award.
-In this case, the Recipient must commit the CMF Award to a Homeownership Program by the Project Commitment Date specified in Section 3.2(h) of their Assistance Agreement by the action of the Recipient's board of directors.
+Under the latter option, which is a more common approach, the Homeownership Program is used for purposes of Committing the CMF Award.
+In this case, the Recipient must Commit the CMF Award to a Homeownership Program by the Project Commitment Date specified in Section 3.2(h) of its